Itera/ktor-workshop/README.md

 ### psw4j.properties

-We need to tell Password4j what encryption we want.
+We need to tell Password4j what encryption we want it to use when creating password hashes.

+When reading hashes - the hash itself contains this information.

 Create the file src/main/resources/psw4j.properties